-No. This product is not gluten free as it lists 2 ingredients that contain gluten and 4 ingredients could contain gluten depending on the source.
+No. This product is not gluten free as it lists 2 ingredients that contain gluten and 4 ingredients that could contain gluten depending on the source.
+We recommend contacting the manufacturer directly to confirm.

 Is Lemon Drizzle Flapjack Gluten Free?

-No. This product is not gluten free as it lists 2 ingredients that contain gluten and 4 ingredients could contain gluten depending on the source.
+No. This product is not gluten free as it lists 2 ingredients that contain gluten and 4 ingredients that could contain gluten depending on the source.
+We recommend contacting the manufacturer directly to confirm.

 Ingredients